mit-pdos/sigmaos/cpython3.11/Doc/library/asyncio-queue.rst

       Put an item into the queue.
 If the queue is full, wait until a free slot is available before adding the item.

-      Raises :exc:`QueueShutDown` if the queue has been shut down.

    .. method:: put_nowait(item)

       Put an item into the queue without blocking.